Managing Business and Personal EV Charging with Separate Billing Systems

 To allow another person, such as a household member, to charge privately without billing impacts:

-• Grant them a private charging card.
+Grant them a private charging card.

-• Add their card to an access group that allows free charging sessions.
+Add their card to an access group that allows free charging sessions.

-• Mark this card as "free" in the configuration system to avoid generating invoices for their sessions.
+Mark this card as "free" in the configuration system to avoid generating invoices for their sessions.
 The electricity costs will instead be covered directly through your energy provider.

-Common Scenarios and Solutions
+Common scenarios and solutions

-• Scenario 1: You need reimbursement for business charging but want private sessions to remain unbilled. - Configure access groups for private cards and use a company-issued card for work purposes.
+Scenario 1: You need reimbursement for business charging but want private sessions to remain unbilled. - Configure access groups for private cards and use a company-issued card for work purposes.

-• Scenario 2: Another family member charges at the station, but their sessions cannot affect your business reimbursements. - Use access groups to manage their private card and set it to “free.”
+Scenario 2: Another family member charges at the station, but their sessions cannot affect your business reimbursements. - Use access groups to manage their private card and set it to “free.”

-• Scenario 3: Billing between work and personal sessions must be separated clearly. - Use two distinct cards: one for work (linked to the employer’s account) and one for personal use (linked to your personal account).
+Scenario 3: Billing between work and personal sessions must be separated clearly. - Use two distinct cards: one for work (linked to the employer’s account) and one for personal use (linked to your personal account).-

 Conclusion

-Separating business and personal EV charging costs on the same home charging station requires a structured approach utilizing access groups and dedicated charging cards.
+Separating business and personal EV charging costs on the same home charging station requires a structured approach utilising access groups and dedicated charging cards.
 Following these steps ensures accurate billing and reimbursement without complications.
 For specific configurations, consult your E-Flux system or support team.